BrookIsaac/cse15l-lab-reports/LabReport3.md

     plos//pmed.0020258.txt
     plos//pmed.0020099.txt
     ```
+    For this input we are finding files of `type f` within the folder `plos` files of `type f` finds files that are strictly files, and not directories.
+This is particularly useful when searching for a common keyword amongst files that could also be present in directories, and it just narrows down the search even more.
 *The `size` command option in `find` takes in a file size as an argument, it can find files less than, greater than or exactly equal to the inputted file.
   * Example 1
     ```